nicolelaine/mm-site-revamp/_pages/tools.md

 links:
   - link: /tools/MapSwipe/
   - link: /tools/tasking-manager/
+  - link: /tools/validation/
+  - link: /tools/field-mapping/

 ---

-There are two main ways to contribute map data for humanitarian purposes - MapSwipe and the Tasking Manager.
-Explore both of these tools below! :)
+There are lots of way to contribute map data for humanitarian purposes - explore below and have fun!

 {::nomarkdown}
 {% assign subitems="" | split: ',' -%}